Bikesrepublic

 What does the air filter do?

-Its task is as essential as it is simple: To filter the air inducted into the engine, ensuring that the air free of dust, water, and other objects that will damage the throttle bodies/carburettor and engine.
-In saying so, please DO NOT operate your motorcycle without an air filter!
+Its task is as essential as it is simple: To filter the intake air before it is inducted into the engine, ensuring that the air free of dust, water, and other objects that will damage the throttle bodies/carburettor, and engine.
+In saying so, DO NOT operate your motorcycle without an air filter – even race bikes use air filters!

 But, the engine’s ECU can only be flexible to a certain degree.
 So, the insufficient airflow will also cause incomplete fuel combustion, therefore increasing relative fuel consumption.